-The investments in associates are accounted for under the equity method in the consolidated financial statements, as provided for under PAS 28, Investment in Associates.
+The investments in associates are accounted for under the equity method in the consolidated financial statements.
 Under the equity method, the investments in associates are initially recognized at cost.
 Subsequent to initial recognition, the Group recognizes income to the extent of its share in the profit or loss of the associates.
 Distributions received reduce the carrying amount of the investments.